Introduction

 • Discussing the implications and limitations of your experiments.

 • Drawing conclusions with an appropriate level of certainty.
-Can you be that your conclusions are correct?
+Can you be sure that your conclusions are correct?
 Do you need to do more experiments?
+It is better to explain your uncertainty than falsely project confidence!

 • You will also be marked based on the overall coherence and the strength of your argumentation – are your claims well supported by the results and citations were appropriate?